iotempire/iotempower/README.rst

 - Access the command prompt with ``console_serial`` (if only one esp is connected the serial port will be dicovered automatically else supply it as usb1 or acm2 or an IP address and password as paramaters).
-If your wifi network is configured correctly, you can just type console and it's ip shoudl be discovered automatically and you ge a web-based terminal on it.
+If your wifi network is configured correctly, you can just type console.
+Its ip should now automatically be discovered, and you get a web-based terminal on it.

 If something gets stuck, try to power cycle the esp8266.